geek111/tab/mytabs/README.md

 - Perform bulk operations (close, reload, unload, move) on selected tabs, and a command to unload all tabs at once.
 The keyboard shortcut for this command can be configured on the Options page.
+- Right-click once to mark selected tabs for moving, then right-click another tab to drop them at that position.
 - Each tab row includes a button to quickly close that tab.
 - Tabs can be reordered via drag and drop, including moving multiple selected tabs at once.
 - Bulk assign selected tabs to any Firefox container or move them back to the default container.